CarloGiorgio/carlogiorgio/Magistrale/Computational Biophysics/Protein_simulation/README.md

 This command neutralize the charge using Na and CL

     gmx grompp -f em.mdp -c 1AKI_solv_ions.gro -p topol.top -o em.tpr
-This command create the microcanonical equilibrium for the system

     gmx mdrun -v -deffnm em

+This command create the microcanonical equilibrium for the system In this case, the output is a .tpr file and not a .gro!
+If you whant to know the output just use the following command:

+More inforrmation about output and so on can be found on http://manual.gromacs.org/documentation/current/onlinehelp/gmx-energy.html.

     gmx grompp -f nvt.mdp -c em.gro -r em.gro -p topol.top -o nvt.tpr
     gmx mdrun -v -deffnm nvt